canonical/launchpad-manual/reference/services/git-hosting.rst

 The Git "dumb" HTTP transport will not be supported, as it has largely been considered deprecated since the provision of "smart" HTTP transport in Git v1.6.6 (released January, 2010).

-SSL is terminated by haproxy for HTTPS, and all the other protocols also pass through haproxy for load balancing (although at the moment we only have a single backend).
+SSL is terminated by haproxy (haproxy has two units haproxy/1* and haproxy/0) for HTTPS, and all the other protocols also pass through haproxy for load balancing (although at the moment we only have a single backend).
+See the full charm configuration at `launchpad-mojo-specs <https://code.launchpad.net/launchpad-mojo-specs>_`.

 The underlying protocol endpoints live in `lp:turnip <https://code.launchpad.net/turnip>`_, which invokes ``git upload-pack`` and ``git receive-pack`` to implement the git protocol itself.